TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ## Understanding the generated object model

-When you run *DeployPackages.exe*, it will read DSL scripts and generated the web application.
+When you build the Rhetos application with MBuild integration, it will read DSL scripts and generated additional code the web application.
 Most of the application's business features are implemented in the three generated source files: "ServerDom.Model.cs", "ServerDom.Orm.cs" and "ServerDom.Repositories.cs".
-You can find them in the Rhetos server subfolder `bin\Generated\` (for example, `Bookstore\dist\BookstoreRhetosServer\bin\Generated\`).
+You can find them in the Rhetos application subfolder `bin\Generated\` (for example, `Bookstore\dist\BookstoreRhetosServer\bin\Generated\`).

 Now we will review the generated files and notice some classes and methods that we will use later in this tutorial article.
-In this example, we will look for features related to the [Entity Book](https://github.com/Rhetos/Bookstore/blob/master/src/DslScripts/Book.rhe) from the Bookstore demo application.
+In this example, we will look for features related to the [Entity Book](https://github.com/Rhetos/Bookstore/blob/master/src/Bookstore.Service/DslScripts/Book.rhe) from the Bookstore demo application.
 You can use any other entity from your application.

 Fore each entity, three classes are generated: